How To Cope With A Chronically Ill Spouse (In The Most Supportive Ways)

 Build a Supportive Community for Yourself

-One thing most people feel when caring for a chronically ill spouse or loved one is feeling isolated and misunderstood.
+Chronic health conditions can bring on a sense of loneliness for your ill spouse, but you can also feel feeling isolated and misunderstood when caring for your spouse/partner.
 A helpful way to feel heard and supported is to surround yourself with others who get it.

 Next Steps for Chronic Illness Management